University of California, Los Angeles: Chabad House

 The UCLA Chabad House is a community center for Jewish students operated by the Orthodox Jewish Chabad movement.
 Established in 1969, it was the first Chabad House at a university.
 In 1980, three students died in a fire in the original building of the UCLA Chabad House.
 The present building was erected in their memory.
 The building, completed in 1984, was the first of many Chabad houses worldwide designed as architectural reproductions of the residence of the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson at 770 Eastern Parkway in Brooklyn, New York.
 The Chabad House hosts the UCLA chapter of The Rohr Jewish Learning Institute's Sinai Scholars Society.

-Healthy Campus Initiative
+Semel Healthy Campus Initiatives Center

-In January 2013, Chancellor Gene Block launched the UCLA Healthy Campus Initiative (HCI), envisioned and supported by Jane and Terry Semel.
-The Semel HCI prioritizes the health and wellness of UCLA students, staff, and faculty by "making the healthy choice the easy choice."
-The goal of the initiative is to make UCLA the healthiest campus in the country, and to share best practices and research with other communities, locally and beyond.
-The initiative is a campuswide, multi-year effort that champions programs such as the tobacco-free policy, expansion of campus gardens, stairwell makeovers, bicycle infrastructure improvements, healthy and sustainable dining options, and peer counseling, among others.

-The UCLA Healthy Campus Initiative is credited with providing inspiration for national initiatives including the Partnership for a Healthier America (PHA) Healthier Campus Initiative and the University of California Office of the President (UCOP) Global Food Initiative (GFI).
-In November 2014, UCLA was one of the 20 inaugural colleges and universities to pledge to adopt PHA's guidelines for food and nutrition, physical activity and programming over three years.
-The Semel HCI is a member of both the Menus of Change Research Collaborative and the Teaching Kitchen Collaborative, and a contributor to The Huffington Post.
+In January 2013, UCLA chancellor emeritus Gene Block announced the Healthy Campus Initiative (HCI), a vision of Jane and Terry Semel, with the goal of promoting health and wellbeing among the campus's 85,000 student, faculty, and staff.
+In 2017, the initiative was replicated on a UC-wide basis under former University of California (UC) President Emerita Janet Napolitano to form the UC Healthy Campus Network, with an objective of making "UC the healthiest place to work, learn, and live".
+The initiative became an endowed center in 2018 and is now referred to as the Semel Healthy Campus Initiatives (HCI) Center.